Panopticon-Project/panopticon-admin/CONTRIBUTING.md

 * Threat Actor - Individuals, groups, or organizations believed to be operating with malicious intent.
 * Tool - Legitimate software that can be used by threat actors to perform attacks.
 * Vulnerability - A mistake in software that can be directly used by a hacker to gain access to a system or network.

+Copy and paste this into the readme for the repo

+## Attack Pattern
+A type of Tactics, Techniques, and Procedures (TTP) that describes ways threat actors attempt to compromise targets.

+## Campaign
+A grouping of adversarial behaviors that describes a set of malicious activities or attacks that occur over a period of time against a specific set of targets.

+## Course of Action
+An action taken to either prevent an attack or respond to an attack.

+## Identity
+Individuals, organizations, or groups, as well as classes of individuals, organizations, or groups.

+## Indicator
+Contains a pattern that can be used to detect suspicious or malicious cyber activity.

+## Intrusion Set
+A grouped set of adversarial behaviors and resources with common properties believed to be orchestrated by a single threat actor.

+## Malware
+A type of TTP, also known as malicious code and malicious software, used to compromise the confidentiality, integrity, or availability of a victim’s data or system.

+## Observed Data
+Conveys information observed on a system or network (e.g., an IP address).

+## Report
+Collections of threat intelligence focused on one or more topics, such as a description of a threat actor, malware, or attack technique, including contextual details.

+## Threat Actor
+Individuals, groups, or organizations believed to be operating with malicious intent.

+## Tool
+Legitimate software that can be used by threat actors to perform attacks.

+## Vulnerability
+A mistake in software that can be directly used by a hacker to gain access to a system or network.